Thoriri/thorir-website/content/post/Temporal_convolutional_networks/index.md

     __________________________________________________________________________________________________

-While looking at the summary of the TCN we see that we have roughly 2372 trainable parameters, we can decrease and increase this number by increasing the number of filters the network has.
-Let's first work with 5 filters and see how well the network does.
+While looking at the summary of the TCN we see that we have roughly 2372 trainable parameters.
+We can decrease and increase this number by increasing the number of filters the network has.
+Let us first work with five filters and see how well the network does.

-We do the same proccedure as done in the Keras example, with learning rate reduction and early stopping depending on validation loss.
+We do the same procedure as done in the Keras example, with learning rate reduction and early stopping depending on validation loss.

 ```python